 5. Strategic autonomy

-Already, the purchase of Chinese digital equipment for 5G networks, which comes with the risk of commercial and political espionage, divides the EU.
-In the energy field, Europe’s dependence on China may cause headaches too.
-Chinese producers of polysilicon metal for solar cells are suspected of using forced labourers from the oppressed Uighur minority.
-(3) The European Parliament demands an outright ban on imports linked to severe human rights violations such as forced labour.
-(4) Since the EU buys most of its solar cells and panels from China, an import ban might well slow down Europe’s energy transition.
-Whereas the EU and China need to cooperate in the fight against climate change, the EU must avoid trade-offs between climate protection and human rights.
+Chinese infrastructure investments in countries such as Hungary and Greece have already provided Beijing with a foothold within the EU, enabling it to block European condemnation of its human rights violations.
+(3) The purchase of Chinese digital equipment for 5G networks, which comes with the risk of commercial and political espionage, has also divided the EU.
+In the energy sector, Europe’s dependence on China creates a political headache now that Chinese manufacturers of polysilicon metal for solar cells are heavily suspected of using forced labourers from the oppressed Uighur minority.
+(4) Spurred on by the European Parliament, the European Commission has announced a proposal to ban products made with forced labour.
+(5) Since the EU buys most of its solar cells and panels from China, such an import ban might well slow down Europe’s energy transition.
+While it is essential for the EU and China to cooperate in the fight against climate change, the EU must avoid trade-offs between climate protection and human rights.